srinivassivaratri/commitify/README.md

    - Description: Max 72 chars per line, explains WHY the change was made
    - Focuses on business impact or user benefit
    - Mentions affected components and any breaking changes
-4. Allow user to review, edit, or use the message
+4. Allow user to review the message, with options to:
+   - Use the generated message as is
+   - Edit the generated message freely
+   - Write a completely new message

 ### Configuration